tinkerbell/tink/docs/setup.md

-# Setup the Packet Workflow Environment
+# Setup the Packet Workflow Environment with Terraform

-## With Terraform

  - Clone the `rover` repository for latest code:
 ```shell